Milliman-PRM/qlikview-hosting/WebApps/MillFrame/UserGuidesMasterVersions/PRM Project Management Console User Guide.md

 ### Context Item – Edit Project Settings

 This menu item allows setting of basic project attributes, many of which are visible on the web portal for launching the report.
-For legacy support, this interfaces does support create/deleting groups manually and manual association of a project to a group.
-This functionality can result in inappropriate behavior, thus is important to understand the details of how a project, QVW and group should be related before modifying.
+For legacy support, this interface does support creating/deleting groups manually and manual association of a project to a group.
+This functionality can result in inappropriate behavior, thus it is important to understand the details of how a project, QVW, and group should be related before modifying.

 ![](Images/PRM_Project_Management_Console_User_Guide/image10.png ""){width=100% height=auto}\